synchronisator/musescore-sonic-pi-export/README.md

 - The code has a "fromMeasure" / "untilMeasure" Option to only play parts of the score in a loop
 - optional Metronome
 - optional midi output
+- tracks can be disabled by flag (0 or 1 instead of false/true because its faster to edit :)

 # Limitations
-- No Support for repeatings.
+- No support for repeatings.
 Use "Tools > Unroll Repeats"
-- No support for changing BPM
+- No support for changing BPM within the score

 # Todos
-- flags bool or number, not mixed
 - Tie/Slur-Support
 - name tracks correct